Jim Bryson (politician)

-State Senator
+State senator

 Bryson was elected to the State Senate in 2002, serving in the 103rd and 104th General Assembly.
 He served as Secretary of the Government Operations Committee and as a member of the Senate Commerce, Labor and Agriculture Committee, the Senate Education Committee, and the Fiscal Review Committee.
 He was noted as one of the Assembly's most vocal advocates of Right to Life and anti-gun control views.

 2006 gubernatorial race

 On August 3, 2006, Bryson won the nomination to run for governor against incumbent Phil Bredesen.
 Bryson, upon entering the race immediately assumed the position of front-runner for the Republican nomination, since the other announced contenders were political unknowns and the state party endorsed him before the primary.
 Bryson won the nomination with a vote total of about half, approximately equal to that of all of his rivals combined.

 Since his Senate district is considered to be the most affluent and reliably Republican in Middle Tennessee, with his re-election all but assured, some have questioned why he would give it up.
 Any Republican candidate would have been a decided underdog in the general election to Bredesen.
 In the election of November 2006, Republican Jack Johnson was elected to succeed Senator Bryson.

-Bryson was heavily defeated in the November 7 election, taking only 29.7 percent of the vote.
+Bryson was overwhelmingly defeated in the November 7 election, taking only 29.7 percent of the vote.
 He lost all 95 counties in the state, including Williamson County.